MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-policies.md

 ms.collection:
   - M365-security-compliance
 ROBOTS: NOINDEX, NOFOLLOW
-description: Admins can learn how to use quarantine policies to control what users are able to do to their quarantined messages. ms.technology: mdo ms.prod: m365-security
+description: Admins can learn how to use quarantine policies to control what users are able to do to quarantined messages. ms.technology: mdo ms.prod: m365-security
 ---